Auth

 • Returning the user's profile and status.

-4. logout(): This method removes the authentication data from the session, effectively logging the user out.
+4. logout(): This method removes the authentication data from the session and completely destroys the session using Session::destroy().

 Public API